DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

 ### Model weights

-The model weights charts show the distribution of weights assigned to each model before and after calibration.
+The model weights charts show the one-dimensional projections of the Dirichlet distribution of the weights to each model, before and after the calibration.

+Generally, a good calibration will take broad distribution (a low-certainty prior) and return a narrow distribution (a high-certainty posterior, conditioned on the calibration data).

 ![](../img/simulation/calibrate-ensemble/model-weights.png)